-A 2010 graduate of the MPA Program, Adam has been with Jefferson County since May 2011.
-Initially hired as the 911 and Emergency Management Agency Director, he was responsible for implementing a number of county upgrades.
-After only four months on the job, he was recommended for promotion to County Administrator and has since taken the county in a new direction.
-Adam credits his success in part to the rigorous instruction received as both an undergraduate Political Science student and a graduate student in the MPA Program.
+Adam is a 2010 graduate of the MPA program.
+Before assuming his current position as county manager of Morgan County, Adam served as county administrator with Jefferson County, Georgia.
+Initially hired to direct Jefferson County’s 911 and Emergency Management Agency, where he was responsible for implementing improvements to the county’s emergency response systems.
+He was so successful in this role that after only four months on the job, he was promoted to county administrator.
+Adam credits his success in part to the rigorous instruction received as both an undergraduate political science student and a graduate student in the MPA Program.

 I have spent 28 years in the public sector in a variety of law enforcement leadership positions.
 Participating in the MPA program has greatly enhanced my experience.
 As a person who has sat on personnel screening boards, I am more interested in what an applicant can do than what they know.
-ASU's MPA program will help to develop you into a can do person.
+The MPA program will help to develop you into a can-do person."

-Dr. Martin knows everyone in health care up and down Georgia's coast, says Dr. Linda Boyd, associate dean for regional campus coordination in the MCG School of Medicine.
+Dr. Martin knows everyone in health care up and down Georgia's coast, says Dr. Linda Boyd, associate dean for regional campus coordination for MCG.
 She is an experienced educator who has managed graduate programs, an experienced administrator who has managed large, multi-site health care programs and she helped plan the international G8 Summit in Sea Island in 2004.
 Perhaps most importantly, she is a dynamic person who has the ability to connect with people and has such enthusiasm for her work.

 As Georgia's population increases, so does the demand for physicians and other health care professionals, says Dr. Martin.
-MCG School of Medicine's expansion in southeast Georgia enables that part of the state to play a greater role in meeting this important challenge.
+Augusta University's expansion in southeast Georgia enables that part of the state to play a greater role in meeting this important challenge.
 I am privileged to help.
 The new residential clinical campus that Dr. Martin is helping to lead is a cooperative endeavor including hospitals and physicians throughout southeast Georgia.
 It gives second- and third- year medical students an opportunity to work alongside experienced physicians.